-The Commission requires the cigarette manufacturers to report the amounts they spent advertising and promoting sports and sporting events.
-This question is separate from, and duplicative of, the reporting of the individual various advertising and promotion categories.
-For example, money spent on a magazine advertisement promoting a cigarette-branded sports tournament open to those of all ages would be reported under the category "general-audience public entertainment" and would also be reported as an expenditure on "sports and sporting events."
-As they have each year since 2010, the companies reported that they did not spend any money on sports and sporting events in 2013.
+The Commission also requires the cigarette manufacturers to report the amounts they spent on advertising and promotion in connection with sports and sporting events.
+18 This question is separate from, and duplicative of, the reporting of the individual advertising and promotion categories.
+For example, money spent on sponsorship of a sports team would be reported under the "sponsorship" category and as "sports and sporting events" expenditures.
+These expenditures are counted only once, however, in computing the companies' total advertising and promotional expenditures.